senocular/senocular.github.com/articles/types_of_scopes.md

 ## Module Scope

-JavaScript modules have their own scope, a level under the global scope.
-This keeps module declarations from having collisions with global variables.
+JavaScript modules have their own, independent scopes, a level under the global scope.
+The module scope keeps declarations within modules from having direct collisions with global variables.
 Any declarations made within the top level of a module become local to that module's scope.

 ```javascript
 // in module